MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-aspnet-web-app.md

 ![publish to folder highlighted](./media/publish-folder-highlighted.png)

-First, **provide the path** and click **Finish** to complete the Publish wizard
+First, provide the path and click **Finish** to complete the Publish wizard.

 ![publish to folder](./media/publish-folder.png)

-Next you will see the summary page for the new [publish profile](./overview-publish.md) you just created using the Publish wizard.
-Click **Publish** and Visual Studio will deploy your web app to the provided path.
+Next, you see the summary page for the new [publish profile](./overview-publish.md) that you just created using the Publish wizard.
+Click **Publish** and Visual Studio deploys your web app to the provided path.

 ![publish to folder - summary page](./media/publish-folder-summary-page.png)

 You can come back to this summary page after you close it.
-Next time you right-click and Publish, Visual Studio will open this summary page (to get back to the Publish wizard just click **New** in the summary page).
+Next time you right-click and choose **Publish**, Visual Studio opens this summary page.
+(To get back to the Publish wizard just click **New** in the summary page.)

 ## [FTP/FTPS](#tab/ftp-ftps)
 ## Publish your web app to an FTP/FTPS server